-Qantas Freight is operating A330-300 freight-only charter flights to and from Auckland, Hong Kong, Singapore and Tokyo until 24 July 2020 and has been supporting IFAM since the scheme was introduced in May.
+Qantas Freight will continue to operate A330-300 freight-only charter flights to and from Auckland, Hong Kong, Singapore and Tokyo based on the schedule listed below, following confirmation of further extension to the IFAM scheme originally introduced in May 2020.

 Freight forwarders and exporters can request space for high-value perishable goods through the selected IFAM agents.
 Non-IFAM agents can also request space for eligible agricultural and fisheries produce on any Qantas services at qantasfreight.com and we will confirm your booking, subject to available space, approximately 48 hours before scheduled departure.
 Please note that priority will be given to premium seafood, meat, dairy and horticultural produce.

 The way you request and pay for space on our international network has been updated.
 Effective from 7 July 2020, we’ve removed fees for changes to confirmed bookings made within 48 hours of scheduled departure to give customers more flexibility to amend bookings.